kaisermann/selene/README.md

 * * *

-Each resource type MAY have a `simpleTask` **boolean** attribute.
+Each resource type MAY have a `dynamicTask` **boolean** attribute.
 If assigned to **true** it is automatically created an independent gulp task that mainly move files without any complicated logic.
 It's also possible to insert a helper in the middle of the task stream by creating a method with the same name as the `resource type name` in the taskHelpers object inside your gulpfile (see `taskHelpers.images`).

 * * *